Lawsan92/fabiosarts/README.md

 `-GET /visits`

-Returns a JSON object with all webpage visitor analytics. \* (This requires an admin password embedded in the HTTP authorization header to access, since this contains sensitive information.)
+Returns a JSON object with all webpage visitor analytics. \* (This is a password protected Admin-only endpoint, requiring a password embedded in the HTTP authorization header to access; for demonstration purposes only.)

 `RESPONSE (= JSON object)`